CAF Bank has seen its portfolio of loans either drawn or committed exceed £100m for the first time, the bank’s latest accounts show.

 CAF received £3.8m from the bank the previous year, the accounts show.

-But, according to the accounts, CAF also invested £11m in share capital in the bank to strengthen its capital position.
+But the accounts also say that CAF invested £11m in share capital in the bank to strengthen its capital position.

 "Our market penetration is still relatively modest in the charity groups we support, but this offers plenty of scope for growth."